xray-imaging/2bm-docs/docs/source/manual/item_020.rst

 :Role: Laminography pitch axis
 :Family: LinearStage
    (mechanically a tilt; would model as a single-axis stage in cora.
-   Not yet registered in cora-doga — the closest pending entry is "Broader sample-stage motors" under the Pending table at ``docs/deployments/2-bm/assets.md``.
+   Not yet registered in cora — the closest pending entry is "Broader sample-stage motors" under the Pending table at ``docs/deployments/2-bm/assets.md``.
 Consider a dedicated ``TiltStage`` Family if more tilt axes appear.)